h-kok/ToDo-App/README.md

 ## Known issues

--   Need to adjust count state to add correct ID to duplicate tasks, so they will render correctly.
+-   Need to fix type issues in Task (id) and AddTask (newArr) components.

 ---